 I don’t have fixed rates for my services.
-Instead, I offer flexible rates that reflect the complexity of the project and the time it takes to complete it.
+Instead, I offer flexible rates that best reflect the project’s volume, type and complexity, as well as my level of expertise.
 Contact me for a quote.

 Why no fixed rates?

-When it comes to subtitling, setting rates is not as simple as it may seem: on the one hand, you want to get paid the same amount of money for the same amount of work, and on the other hand the client needs to know in advance how much your work will cost and if it’s within their budget.
-Let’s take a look at the three most prevalent rate types and whether they manage to achieve both:
+When it comes to subtitling, setting rates is not as straightforward as one might think: on the one hand you want to get paid the same amount of money for the same amount of work, but on the other hand your client needs to know in advance how much your service will cost and if it’s within their budget.
+Let’s take a look at the four most prevalent rate types and see if they manage to achieve both:

 Per runtime minute

-This is hands down the most popular one, used across the globe by subtitlers and agencies alike.
-Calculating the project cost with it is straightforward, and the client can make an easy decision of whether to hire you or go look somewhere else.
+This is by far the most popular one, used across the globe by subtitlers and agencies alike.
+Calculating the project’s cost with it couldn’t be simpler, and the client can quickly decide on whether to hire you or go look somewhere else.

 But what about the subtitler?
-The subtitler gets the short end of the stick, because there’s often no way to tell beforehand how much work that one runtime minute will involve.
-The reasons are:
+Well, they get the short end of the stick here, because more often than not there’s no way to tell beforehand how much work that one video minute will involve:

-For example, in WALL-E, a Pixar animated film about two robots falling in love, there is barely any dialogue, so a specialist would make a short work of subtitling it.
-Quite the opposite, dialogue-heavy Reservoir Dogs by Quentin Tarantino has about the same runtime but would take much, much longer to complete.
+For example, in WALL-E, a Pixar animated film about two robots falling in love, there’s barely any dialogue, so one could translate it in a day.
+Quite the contrary, dialogue-heavy Reservoir Dogs by Quentin Tarantino has about the same runtime but would take at least 10 days to complete.

-Terminology, humor, slang, dialects, references and some other linguistic puzzles in the dialogue invariably make translating and subtitling a video harder.
-You can get something simple like a David Attenborough documentary about penguins or something painstaking like an episode of the show Whose Line Is It Anyway where the players crack puns pretty much non-stop.
-The latter, of course, will take much more time to tackle even with the same runtime.
+Terminology, humor, slang, subtext, dialects, references, etc. — they all make it harder to translate a video.
+You can get something simple like a Brazilian telenovela or something challenging like the comedy show Whose Line Is It Anyway in which the performers crack puns pretty much non-stop.
+The latter, of course, will require much more effort.

-This rate type is the most accommodating one, because it gives full financial control to both the subtitler and the client, but it does have a shortcoming: the client has to know the word count to calculate the cost, which is often not the case.
+This rate type is the most accommodating one — it gives full financial control to both the subtitler and the client, but there’s a pitfall: the client has to know the video’s word count to calculate the cost, which they often don’t, as they’ve no script.

-As you can see, none of these rate types are perfect, so instead I offer tailored rates that depend on how much work the project at hand invovles.
+So, as you can see, none of these rate types are ideal, so instead I offer tailored rates that take into account all the different details and nuances of your project.